ddmcadoo/Streamlit-Sales-Forecast-App/README.md

 # Streamlit-Sales-Forecast-App

-This is an interactive Streamlit web app that forecasts sales based on historical data and visualizes weekly trends.
+This is an interactive Streamlit web app that forecasts sales based on historical data and creates a forecast for the next 30 days.
 Built with Python, Streamlit, and machine learning.

 ## How to Run